-Shopping for a new car?
-If you’re looking for one that makes the most financial sense, you should definitely consider an electric car.
+So do solar panels and electric cars go together?
+First of all, are you shopping for a new car?
+If you’re looking for one that makes the most financial sense go EV.
+I mean you really should definitely consider an electric car.
 With high and volatile gas prices, many car shoppers are exploring alternative fuel vehicles such as hybrid or electric cars.

 On first blush, these cars may seem more expensive, but if you conduct a full “cost of ownership” analysis, the gap narrows considerably and electric cars may even come out ahead.
 What’s really amazing, though, is what happens to the cost of owning and operating an electric car when the electricity you use to fuel it is produced by a solar panel system installed at your home or business.
 When you add solar panels to the mix, the electric car becomes incredibly economical.
 Here’s how it works: